wowy/car-stuff/README.md

 # aim-configs
-Various AiM custom configurations (CAN, sensors, and devices)
+Various AiM & Haltech custom configurations (CAN, sensors, and devices)